One of the most common questions our therapists get asked is:

 There are two common roles that partners play in a codependent relationship.
-The first is the role of the enabler or “caretaker”, the second is the role of the victim or “taker”.
-The result is an unhealthy, unbalanced relationship where one partner gives too much and the other takes.
+The first is the role of the enabler or “caretaker” and the second is the role of the victim or “taker”.
+Subsequently, the result is an unhealthy, unbalanced relationship where one partner gives too much and the other takes.

 As we mentioned, caretaking is a major indicator of a codependent relationship.
-A partner who is caretaking will give too much to their partner and to the relationship and too little to themselves.
+If you are caretaking you will give too much to your partner, to the relationship and too little to yourself.
 The result can be low self-esteem, emotional highs and lows, exhaustion, resentment, or anxiety.
 Caretaking behavior is rooted in fear and insecurity (not in love) and manifests as the need to control the other person or situation.

 Signs of caretaking include: